JuliaGraphics/Luxor.jl/docs/src/moreexamples.md

 ![polysmooth](assets/figures/polysmooth-pathological.png)
 `````

-and after the document is processed by Documenter it looks like this:
+and after you run Documenter's build process the HTML output looks like this:

 ```@example
 using Luxor # hide